 A popular saying in our field is, "If it gets measured, it gets done."
 Measuring performance--whether of staff members or of employment outcomes--is crucial for understanding what we're doing well, where we're lacking, and how we can improve.
 Explore this topic in the resources below.

-The increasing emphasis on government accountability at the state and federal levels has increased interest in and use of outcome data.
-Moreover, research has found that high performing states in integrated employment generally have a clear and visible data collection system that provides individual outcome data (Hall et al, 2007).
+The growing emphasis on government accountability at the state and federal levels has increased interest in the collection and use of outcome data.
+Moreover, research has found that high performing states in integrated employment generally have a clear and visible data collection system that includes individual outcome data (Hall, Butterworth, Winsor, Gilmore, & Metzel, 2007).
 But what are the most important elements in designing and using a system?